ansible/pattern-service/docs/USER_GUIDE.md

 # Pattern Loading Service Workflow

-This section walks you through setting up of the complete pattern loading workflow in your AAP environment, including pattern-service, cloud collections, and execution environments (EE).
+This section walks you through setting up of the complete pattern loading workflow in your Ansible Automation Platform (AAP) environment, including pattern-service, cloud collections, and execution environments (EE).

 ## Prerequisites